Teach Your Kids to Say NO to Racism - Bring Them Up Colour Blind!

 These experiments clearly show just how easy it is for kids to learn racial discrimination – whether obvious or subtle – scary isn’t it?

 What can we, as parents do to prevent our kids from internalising racist beliefs and behaviour?

 Here are some tips that will help you talk to your children about racism.

 Find teaching moments.
 If you’re not sure about how to raise the topic, here are some ideas.
-If your child comments on different skin colors, that’s an opportunity right there for you.
+If your child comments on different skin colours, that’s an opportunity right there for you.
 Kid’s books that talk about race are also a gentle introduction.
 Or, you can look for examples from everyday life.
-For example, if your 4 or 5 year old is helping you bake, show them how even though there are white eggs and brown eggs, once you crack them, they are the same inside.
-Tell your kids it’s similar with people.
+For example, if your 4 or 5-year-old is helping you bake, show them how even though there are white eggs and brown eggs, once you crack them, they are the same inside.
+Tell your kids it’s similar to people.
 We all come in different shades, but we are the same inside.

 Kids may make prejudiced comments, but that doesn’t mean your child is racist.
 If your kid makes a questionable remark, don’t panic.
 Kids often repeat what they hear.
 In a situation like this, ask them questions to understand why they said it and gently tell them that ‘I’ve heard people say X about Y, but my experience with Y people is…’.

 Be a role model – Perhaps the best way to make your child colour blind is to lead by example.
 Have an inclusive home, showing your children that you have friends of all backgrounds.
 Introduce foods from different cultures to your kids, teach them about different countries and the people who live there.
 If you lead a multicultural life, it’s highly likely your child/ren will gain those important life skills too.